shinyautumn/3ds-circlepad-test/README.md

-# 3ds-circlepad-test
+# template

-a basic test app for the 3ds homebrew that reads and outputs circle pad data
+This is a template for starting new 3DS libctru projects.